joelparkerhenderson/github-special-files-and-paths/README.md

   * Custom syntaxes, such as the file `CODEOWNERS`.

-GitHub special files are typically located at the top level or in special paths:
+GitHub special files are typically located at the repository top level or in special paths:

   * `/.github` is a hidden dot file directory.

   * `/docs` is a typical documentation directory.

-  * Custom directories, such as the directory `ISSUE_TEMPLATE`.
+  * Custom paths, such as the directory `ISSUE_TEMPLATE`.

 The special files and paths are sometimes also known as community health files, recommended repository files, well-known configurations, etc.

-For a general overview see [building a strong community](https://help.github.com/categories/building-a-strong-community/)
+For a general overview see [building a strong community](https://help.github.com/categories/building-a-strong-community/).

 ## CODE_OF_CONDUCT